 Funeral has the chance to be carried by very good actors, all of whom have a very great theatrical experience.
 It was an absolute necessity for this film.
 My method is to work a lot with them on refining how their character would act and tell the dialogues I wrote to change this one word that will define them, because it is necessary in order to give them the possibility to appropriate the character.
 This way, they can give a part of themselves inside the role more easily.

 Besides, we talked a lot about their characters upstream and we did many rehearsals.
-The shooting was done over 4 days, including two rehearsals in the set, so it let them the time to experience a little bit of the atmosphere.
+The shooting was done over 4 days, including two rehearsals in the set, so it allowed them the time to experience a little bit of the atmosphere.
 This way, everything, or almost, was fixed before the shooting and that makes things easier for everyone.

 Is there a limit to what you can expect of them, and how do you go about pushing them toward your expectations?